 Effect of Social Security or Disability Benefits on Texas Child Support

 If the child receives social security or disability benefits from the paying spouse's old age social security or disability benefits, those amounts are subtracted from the total amount of child support as calculated under the Texas child support guidelines.

-However, if the average net monthly resources are more than $7,500 before September 1, 2013, and more than $8,550 after September 1, 2013, then the amount of Texas child support may be adjusted upward over the caps if the child's proven needs are greater than the cap amount.
-A court may order one or both parents depending on their circumstances to pay the difference between the Texas guideline child support amount and the child's proven needs, but the judge cannot order more than the presumptive Texas guideline amount of child support or one hundred percent of the child's proven needs, whichever is greater (unless of course the parents agree to that amount).
+if the average net monthly resources of the parent paying child support is more than $9200 after September 1, 2019, then the amount of Texas child support may be adjusted upward over the caps if the child's "proven needs" are greater than the cap amount of guideline child support.
+A court may order one or both parents depending on their circumstances to pay the difference between the Texas guideline child support amount and the child's "proven needs", but the judge cannot order more than the presumptive Texas guideline amount of child support or one hundred percent of the child's "proven needs", whichever is greater (unless of course the parents agree to that amount).